Amizziko/swebizziko/README.md

 Please have a look at https://www.iaik.tugraz.at/os

-# Meow! this is my little semester break mental illness project, I want to actually pass next semester
+# I finally passed this course! but I am still mentally ill so now I need to do things better and gooder

 # implemented features:
 - build script